abemscac/pies-doc/docs/react/use-state.md

 You may have heard people say "`setState()` is asynchronous".
 While this statement is partly true, as the changes made by `setState()` will not be immediately applied, `setState()` itself is actually synchronous; it does not return a promise.
 Therefore, it is not necessary to use `await` on it.

-But why is it that in one of the [example](./reactive-values#reactive-values-1) in [Reactive Values](./reactive-values), we can't immediately retrieve the updated value of a state right after `setState()` is called?
+But why can't we immediately retrieve the updated value of a state right after `setState()` is called ([example](./reactive-values#reactive-values-1))?
 This is a somewhat complex concept that we'll discuss in more detail as we [delve deeper into React](./use-state-in-depth#updater-functions), so don't worry about it for now!

 ## State Initializer